SimonJMurphy/smurfmeister.github.com/index.markdown

 Ongoing projects include:

 * Investigating the incidence of chemically peculiar stars in the delta Scuti instability strip;
-* The prevalence of photometrically-detectable granulation in A-type stars; and
+* Combination frequencies in delta Scuti pulsators; and
-* Combination frequencies in delta Scuti pulsators.
+* Inadvertently discovering bugs in the Kepler data processing pipeline.

 =--